Web-Dev-Dan/JavaScript-Calculator-App/README.md

 # JavaScript-Calculator-App

-An attempt to make a more advanced calculator application using JavaScript.
+🛠 In this project, I am attempting to make an advanced calculator application with a number of different features.
+Building for my portfolio 😊